-How to build Python Data Science Docker container based on Anaconda
+How to build Anaconda Python Data Science Docker container

 Last time we’ve created Docker container with Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib.
 Suddenly, I understood, that I’ve missed OpenCV for Docker image and video manipulations.
 Well, I spent whole day preparing new image build.
 And in this article I’ll show you how to do it much faster using Anaconda official Docker Image.

 This process takes ~7 minutes to build the container of 3.11 Gb in size.

 When I started playing with ML in 2018 Anaconda was a super fast and easiest way to create Docker container for ML experiments.
 It was much faster, then to compile OpenCV 3 for Ubuntu 16.04.
 Today it’s vice versa.